-DBSH's Core Credit Risk Policies established for Consumer Banking/ Wealth Management and Institutional Banking (herein referred to as "CCRPs") set forth the principles by which DBS conducts its credit risk management and control activities.
-These policies, supplemented by a number of operational standards and guidelines, ensure consistency in identifying, assessing, underwriting, measuring, reporting and controlling credit risk across DBS, and provide guidance in the formulation of businessspecific and/or location-specific credit risk policies and standards.
+DBSH's Core Credit Risk Policies (CCRPs) established for Consumer Banking/Wealth Management and Institutional Banking set forth the principles by which the Group conducts its credit risk management and control activities.
+These policies, supplemented by a number of operational standards and guides, ensure consistency in identifying, assessing, underwriting, measuring, reporting and controlling credit risk across DBS, and provide guidance in the formulation of business-specific and/or locationspecific credit risk policies and standards.

-The operational standards and guidelines are established to provide greater details on the implementation of the credit principles within the CCRPs and are adapted to reflect different credit environments and portfolio risk profiles.
+The operational standards and guides are established to provide greater details on the implementation of the credit principles within DBSH's CCRP and are adapted to reflect different credit environments and portfolio risk profiles.

-Credit risk is managed by thoroughly understanding our corporate customers - the businesses they are in, as well as the economies in which they operate.
+Credit risk is managed by thoroughly understanding our wholesale customers - the businesses they are in, as well as the economies in which they operate.
 It is also managed through statistical models and data analytics for retail customers.

-The assignment of credit risk ratings and setting of lending limits are an integral part of DBS' credit risk management process, and we use an array of rating models for our corporate and retail portfolios.
+The assignment of credit risk ratings and setting of lending limits are integral parts of DBS' credit risk management process, and we use an array of rating models for our wholesale and retail portfolios.
 Most of these models are built internally by DBSH using DBSH's loss data.

-Wholesale borrowers are assessed individually using both judgmental credit risk models and statistical credit risk models.
-They are further reviewed and evaluated by experienced credit risk managers who consider the relevant credit risk factors in the final determination of the borrower's risk.
+Wholesale borrowers are assessed individually and further reviewed and evaluated by experienced credit risk managers who consider the relevant credit risk factors in the final determination of the borrower's risk.
 For some portfolios within the SME segment, DBS also uses a programme-based approach to achieve a balanced management of risks and rewards.
-Retail exposures are assessed using credit scoring models, credit bureau records, and internally and externally available customer behaviour records.
-Credit applications are proposed by the business unit and are independently assessed by credit risk managers.
+Retail exposures are assessed using credit score models, credit bureau records, as well as internally and externally available customer behaviour records supplemented by our Risk Acceptance Criteria (RAC).
+Credit applications are proposed by the business units and applications outside the RAC are independently assessed by the credit risk managers.

-Pre-settlement credit risk for traded products arising from a counterparty potentially defaulting on its obligations is quantified by evaluation of the market price plus potential future exposure.
+Pre-settlement credit risk for traded products arising from a counterparty potentially defaulting on its obligations is generally quantified by evaluation of the market price plus potential future exposure.

-The Group actively monitors and manages its exposure to counterparties in over-the-counter ("OTC") derivative trades to protect its balance sheet in the event of a counterparty default.
-DBSH has a policy to guide handling of specific wrong-way risk transactions.
+The Group actively monitors and manages its exposure to counterparties for over-the-counter (OTC) derivative trades to protect its balance sheet in the event of a counterparty default.
+DBSH has processes in place to guide the handling of specific wrong-way risk transactions.